yifandill/Monetary_Policy_Model/README.md

 ## Problem Setup

-Economic Dynamics.
+### Economic Dynamics

 We consider a simple New Keynesian model, where the economy is described by a Phillips curve and IS curve.
 In particular,

 $$
 \begin{align*}